Implementing Metered Billing with Stripe vs Custom

 ): number {

-// Handle edge cases: negative remaining days or zero-length periods
+// Handle edge cases: change after period end or zero-length periods

 }